killshot13/my-dev-jamstack/src/pages/posts/how-to-build-an-smtp-mail-server-with-express-node-and-gmail-aof.md

 We'll primarily be using Express and Node to create this server.
 We’ll also integrate Nodemailer to construct a mailable object and Gmail SMTP Server to deliver our emails free of charge.

-The full codebase can be viewed here:
+The complete codebase can be viewed here:

 ---